 ALPHABET MATCHING GAME VOCABULARY FLASHCARDS

-Why learn Swahili?
+Why Learn Swahili?

 How Long Does it Take to Learn Swahili?